 In addition to the core curriculum, psychology majors take the following courses

-PSYC 490 History & Systems of Psychology: Senior Seminar
+- PSYC 490 History and Systems of Psychology: Senior Seminar

 The following internship opportunities are currently available for Psychology majors: